-- 1. Course Description: This course is designed to provide aircraft electrical fundamentals for the apprentice level student and serves as the foundation for aircraft electrical system maintainers.
+1. Course Description: This course is designed to provide aircraft electrical fundamentals for the apprentice level student and serves as the foundation for aircraft electrical system maintainers.
 Students learn to confidently repair aircraft electrical systems.
 They receive training in aircraft safety, electrical theory and principles, equipment and maintenance, and operational procedures.
 Instruments, communication, navigation, and armament systems are excluded from this course.
-The course instruction includes: Maintenance Basics, Direct Current (DC) Principles, Alternating Current (AC) Electronics, Diagrams and Troubleshooting, Wire Maintenance I, Aircraft Systems Operational Checks and Troubleshooting, and Wire Maintenance II. - BLOCK I MAINTENANCE BASICS: Includes an introduction to the Aircraft Electrical Fundamentals Course.
+The course instruction includes Maintenance Basics, Direct Current (DC) Principles, Alternating Current (AC) Electronics, Diagrams and Troubleshooting, Wire Maintenance I, Aircraft Systems Operational Checks and Troubleshooting, and Wire Maintenance II.

+BLOCK I - MAINTENANCE BASICS: Includes an introduction to the Aircraft Electrical Fundamentals Course.
 Students will see the course outline and content.
-Topics discussed in this block are safety; maintenance publications and documentation, aircraft familiarization; hand tools, hardware and safety devices. - BLOCK II DIRECT CURRENT (DC) PRINCIPLES: Covers DC electrical fundamentals, magnetism, DC generators, DC motors, electrical and electronic symbols, battery fundamentals, series circuits, parallel circuits, series-parallel circuits and multi meter operation fundamentals. - BLOCK III ALTERNATING CURRENT (AC) ELECTRONICS: Teaches AC fundamentals, inductors, transformers, capacitors, AC generator, semiconductors, solid state devices, electronic voltage regulators, and logic gates and data buses. - BLOCK IV -- DIAGRAMS AND TROUBLESHOOTING: Includes introduction to electrical wire diagrams and fundamentals of troubleshooting techniques, three-phase generators, single AC generator system, and diagram tracing. - BLOCK V WIRE MAINTENANCE I: Teaches about electrical wire types, wire inspections, wire maintenances techniques cannon plugs/pins and are introduced to the fundamentals of soldering electrical components.
-All knowledge acquired is later applied in a laboratory environment. - BLOCK VI AIRCRAFT SYSTEMS OPERATIONAL CHECKS AND TROUBLESHOOTING: Teaches about specific aircraft electrical systems that include internal/external lighting, indication, and power generation, all while learning how to accomplish systems checks.
-They will have the opportunity to practice how to troubleshoot these specific systems in a laboratory environment using test stands with real aircraft parts. - BLOCK VII WIRE MAINTENANCE I: Includes an opportunity for students to showcase all the material they have learned throughout the class by building an operational aircraft electrical system using real aircraft electrical systems parts.
+Topics discussed in this block are safety; maintenance publications and documentation, aircraft familiarization; hand tools, hardware and safety devices.

+BLOCK II - DIRECT CURRENT (DC) PRINCIPLES: Covers DC electrical fundamentals, magnetism, DC generators, DC motors, electrical and electronic symbols, battery fundamentals, series circuits, parallel circuits, series-parallel circuits and multi meter operation fundamentals.

+BLOCK III - ALTERNATING CURRENT (AC) ELECTRONICS: Teaches AC fundamentals, inductors, transformers, capacitors, AC generator, semiconductors, solid state devices, electronic voltage regulators, and logic gates and data buses.

+BLOCK IV -- DIAGRAMS AND TROUBLESHOOTING: Includes introduction to electrical wire diagrams and fundamentals of troubleshooting techniques, three-phase generators, single AC generator system, and diagram tracing.

+BLOCK V - WIRE MAINTENANCE I: Teaches about electrical wire types, wire inspections, wire maintenances techniques cannon plugs/pins and are introduced to the fundamentals of soldering electrical components.
+All knowledge acquired is later applied in a laboratory environment.

+BLOCK VI - AIRCRAFT SYSTEMS OPERATIONAL CHECKS AND TROUBLESHOOTING: Teaches about specific aircraft electrical systems that include internal/external lighting, indication, and power generation, all while learning how to accomplish systems checks.
+They will have the opportunity to practice how to troubleshoot these specific systems in a laboratory environment using test stands with real aircraft parts.

+BLOCK VII - WIRE MAINTENANCE I: Includes an opportunity for students to showcase all the material they have learned throughout the class by building an operational aircraft electrical system using real aircraft electrical systems parts.
 They will also perform trouble shooting and will repair the system using the techniques discussed in class.

-- 2.1 Eligibility: Open to military members no higher than the rank of O-4, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses), plastic or non-conductive frame glasses (if worn). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements in General Information section, students in this course are required to bring the following utility or work uniform: BDUs, fatigues, coveralls. - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.5, 2.1, 2.2, 2.3, 3.4, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.
+2.1 Eligibility: Open to military members no higher than the grade of O-4, police, or civilian equivalent.

+2.2.1.
+Vision: Normal (20/20 with or without glasses), plastic or non-conductive frame glasses (if worn).

+2.3.
+Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements in General Information section, students in this course are required to bring the following utility or work uniform: BDUs, fatigues, coveralls.

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.5, 2.1, 2.2, 2.3, 3.4, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.